joaquinOnSoft/OTExploreTwitterImporter/README.md

  - languages - Specifies the tweets language of the stream (You can specify more than one separated by commas)
  - keywords - Specifies keywords to track (You can specify more than one separated by commas).
  - follow - Twitter account names separated by commas (Don't include the @), e.g. madrid to follow @madrid
+ - tag - Text to be used as tag to be added automatically to each twitt.
+Default value: "Twitter Importer"
  - verbose - Verbose mode.
 Possible values: true (messages are shown in the console) or false (messages are NOT shown in the console)
  - host - Solr server URL.
 Default value: http://localhost:8983